 Is YEL insurance mandatory?

 YEL insurance is mandatory insurance for the self-employed.
 In other words, it is statutory insurance.
 If you work as an entrepreneur or a light entrepreneur and you are between the ages of 18 and 69, you are obligated to take out YEL insurance for yourself if your self-employed activities last for at least four months.
-If your self-employed activities last less than four months, or if they are very small-scale activities and the value of your work input is low (less than EUR 689/month), you do not have to take out YEL insurance.
+If your self-employed activities last less than four months, or if they are very small-scale activities and the value of your work input is low (less than EUR 751 per month in 2024), you do not have to take out YEL insurance.

 When should YEL insurance be taken out?

 YEL insurance should be taken out when you start your business activities.
 The starting date of your YEL insurance is the same as the starting date of your business activities.
 YEL insurance must be taken out within six months of the start of your business activities.
 This is referred to as the half-year arrangement period.
 The starting date of your YEL insurance, however, is always the date that you start your business activities.

 Can YEL insurance be taken out retroactively?

 YEL insurance can be taken out retroactively.
 Keep in mind, however, that if you take out YEL insurance, for example, three months after the date when you started your business activities, you will also have to pay the insurance contributions retroactively from the date when your business activities started.